 Mathematics 104, or Course Code M or N on Math Placement Test.

-Equations, inequalities, functions, graphing, systems of equations, exponential and logarithmic functions, applications to business.
+Equations, inequalities, absolute value, polynomial functions, matrices, applications to business.

 Math 130 is a pre-calculus course with a finance section slanted toward a business program.
 The applications are business related.